Telegram Channel Link: Paid Access Entry Point

 Handle failed paymentsChase people down3-day grace period, then auto-kick

 The manual approach works for 5-10 members.
 Beyond that, you are spending more time on admin than on content.
-According to DemandSage’s creator economy data, 67% of creators earn under $1,000 per year — and administrative overhead is one reason paid models fail to scale.
+According to DemandSage’s creator economy data, 67% of creators earn under $1,000 per year — and administrative overhead is one of the core reasons paid models fail to scale.

 Online membership page with paid access options and invite link flow